matrix-org/matrix-synapse-saml-mozilla/README.md

 ### Linting

 Code is linted with the `flake8` tool.
-Run `tox -e pep8` to check for linting errors in the codebase.
+Run `tox -e lint` to check for linting errors in the codebase.

 ### Tests